iExecBlockchainComputing/deploy-workerpool/README.md

 ## Core (Scheduler) service deployment

-We will copy files and start the core services onto the Core server :
+We will copy files and start the core services onto the Core server:

 - Copy the customized .env and core directory in the ```"/opt"``` directory (or somewhere you'd rather install the core services)